SpaceVim/SpaceVim/docs/layers/gtags.md

 To use gtags layer, you first have to install [GNU Global](https://www.gnu.org/software/global/download.html).

-You can install global from the software repository of your OS; however, many OS distributions are out of date, and you will probably be missing support for pygments and exuberant ctags, and thus support for many languages.
-We recommend installing from source.
+You can install global from the software repository of your OS or built from source.

-If not for example to install on Ubuntu:
+install on Ubuntu:

 ```sh
 sudo apt-get install global